 Both company A and B buy really cheap sunglasses from China then retail them around the same price as our Idol Eyes Australia sunglasses so you as a customer think they are high quality.
 Their sunglasses should really retail around 30% of the price they sell them for so in fact with their inflated price you are paying for three pair.
 Then they offer to replace the glasses if lost or broken within 12 months so at best you will receive two pair of inferior sunglasses.
 Where is your third pair?
 Please be aware it is a jungle out there and some business will take you for a fool.

 Q2.
 When should my baby start wearing sunglasses?

 All babies should begin wearing good quality sunglasses from birth every time they go outside into the sun.
-You already know the benefits that good quality sunglasses have in protecting your eyes from harmful UV rays and it is even more important that babies and kids are protected, as babies are born without special UV protective cells within the eye called chromophores.
+You already know the benefits that good quality sunglasses have in protecting your eyes from harmful UV rays and it is even more important that babies and kids are protected, as babies are born with a limited number of special UV protective cells within the eye called chromophores.
 Just take note at the stress your baby endures when they are in the sun.
 Even with the babies eyelids closed UV rays pass straight through the thin skin and burn your child’s eyes causing cataracts, pterygium, actinic & droplet keratites, pinguecula and macular degeneration, leading to blindness.
 These nasty eye diseases don’t occur instantly but caused due to an accumulation of small amounts of damage over many years.
 One in seven adults over 50 years of age is legally blind in Australia and similar statistics occur world-wide.
 This is totally preventable just by wearing good quality sunglasses regularly from birth.